Esri/awesome-arcgis-developers/README.md

 - [esri-loader](https://github.com/Esri/esri-loader) - A tiny library to help you lazy-load the ArcGIS API for JavaScript (i.e. from the CDN) in applications built with popular JavaScript frameworks and bundlers.
 - [esri-loader-hooks](https://github.com/tomwayson/esri-loader-hooks) - Custom React hooks for using the ArcGIS API for JavaScript with esri-loader.
 - [geojson-random-generator](https://github.com/erick-otenyo/geojson-random-generator) - Generate and download random GeoJSON quickly for testing.
-- [reducegeojson](https://github.com/radical-data/reducegeojson) - A tool to reduce the file size of GeoJSON files for web optimisation.
+- [reducegeojson](https://github.com/radical-data/reducegeojson) - A tool to reduce the file size of GeoJSON files for web optimization.
 - [histogrand](https://github.com/hhkaos/histogrand) - Random value generator according to customized histograms.
 - [mercator-geographic-converter](https://github.com/hhkaos/mercator-geographic-converter/) - Simple coordinate converter between Geographic units (latitude, longitude) and Mercator units (x, y).
 - [react-sceneview](https://github.com/Esri/react-sceneview) - A simple Esri SceneView React component that builds on the ArcGIS API for JavaScript.